wazo-platform/wazo-platform.org/content/uc-doc/contributors/debug_asterisk.md

 |   |            |            |            | ch         | r          |
 +---+------------+------------+------------+------------+------------+

-## -now-what}So There is a Problem with Asterisk.
-Now What ? {#so-there-is-a-problem-with-asterisk.
+## So There is a Problem with Asterisk.
+Now What ? {#so-there-is-a-problem-with-asterisk-now-what}

 1. Find out the time of the incident from the people most likely to know